sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 `$..book[?(@.price<30 && @.category=="fiction")]` | Filter all fiction books cheaper than 30
 `$..*`                         | All members of JSON structure

-Keep two things in mind:

-1. Always start your statement with the `$` sign.

-2. Your JSON path expression should return **exactly one value**.
-JSON path has the option to returns arrays of value, but Checkly cannot assert them.

 Use this [online editor to play around](https://jsonpath.com/), or look at the examples below.
 We use this [jsonpath NPM module](https://github.com/dchester/jsonpath) under the hood.